SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     Requirement: REQ-PACKET-PRIORITY.

-    Impact: By identifying packets that can be dropped, congestion can be reduced leading to improved performance/quality of service.
+    Impact: By identifying packets that tolerate being dropped, congestion can be reduced leading to improved performance/quality of service.

 Examples: live broadcast, on-demand video streaming.